Malaga Football Club is a Primera Liga Football team, and plays at La Rosaleda, Málaga Football Club’s Home Stadium.

 In the following years, Malaga CF faced financial problems, and lot of players left the team.
 In 2006 they went down to second division, and two years later, Malaga CF came back to the First Division after winning the last match of the 2008 season.

-In June 2010, the team was bought by the billionaire Qatari Sheikh Al Thani.
+June 2010, was the year the team was bought by the billionaire Qatari Sheikh Al Thani.
 This change supposed a major restructuring of the entity, including a new coaching staff and several international high-profile players.

 Two years later, Malaga Club de Futbol achieved its highest classification in La Liga (4th Position), so they classified to play the Champions League for the first time in club’s history.